adhilbathali/realtime-document-collab-platform/README.md

 6.  **Logging Out:**
    *  Click the logout button in the top right, this will redirect you to the landing page and your login status will be removed.

-## Project Structure

-The project follows the below folder structure